Exactly solvable pairing models in two dimensions: Examples and a quantum phase transition

 When the values of $U/\epsilon $ are inbetween, the ground state is in the MZ state around half-filling but becomes $\eta _{\pi }^{\dagger }$ condensation as the particle or hole number gets smaller.
 For instance, when $L=10^{4}$, $U/\epsilon <1$ corresponds to the MZ state and $U/\epsilon >1.31 $ to the $\eta _{\pi }^{\dagger }$ condensation.
 When $1>U/\epsilon >1.31,$ the ground states is the MZ states around half-filling and becomes $ \eta _{\pi }^{\dagger }$ condensation when particle or hole number is small.
 Specifically, $U/\epsilon =1.26$, the ground state leaves the MZ state and becomes $\eta _{\pi }^{\dagger }$ condensation at the doping level $0.2$ and until full filling.

-The single particle energy $\bar{h}$ plays the essential role in this analysis and the conclusions here are applicable to both the $\eta $ pairs and $d$-wave pair, depending only on $g(k).$ (I noticed after finishing the second version that solutions with $g(k)=1$ are considered in previous works \cite{Guan} for the FFLO states).
+The single particle energy $\bar{h}$ plays the essential role in this analysis and the conclusions here are applicable to both the $\eta $ pairs and $d$-wave pair in two dimensions.
+(We noticed after finishing the second version that solutions with $g(k)=1$ are considered in previous works \cite{Guan} for the FFLO states).